olcf/olcf-user-docs/software/profiling/Score-P.rst

 - Edit the makefile and replace ``mpic++`` with ``scorep --mpp=mpi mpic++``.

-Instrumenting the serial version of MiniWeather
+Instrumenting the Serial Version of MiniWeather
 -----------------------------------------------

 For a serial application, we should not use a Makefile with a programming